lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 The guide below will explain many tips and tricks regarding overclocking, but it is designed for advanced LSDj users who are confident in normal LSDj operation and seek to get out more out of it.

-[To add: Ask Pain Perdu to fuse both guides. = OOP THEIR GUIDE IS DEAD MIGHT AS WELL WRITE EVERYTHING ON MY OWN]

 ## Choosing Your Version: A Word About Pre-8.8.0 - ADSR Tempo Related Drift